Battle of Jowhar: Aftermath

 The loss of Jowhar led the ICU to retreat further to Balad in middle Shabelle province, a town 30 kilometres away from Mogadishu.
 This created chaos in the town, according to some sources, including looting.

 Returning warlord Dheere, purportedly wearing an "I Love Jowhar" T-shirt told the crowd gathered after the battle, "We will attack Mogadishu tomorrow, from two directions."
-He was referring to the advance taking place on the main road between Baidoa and Mogadishu, where sounds of battle could still be heard at the village of Leego.
+Dheere was referring to the advance taking place on the main road between Baidoa and Mogadishu, where sounds of battle could still be heard at the village of Leego.
 Fighting was also reported at a military camp south of Jowhar.

 After the battle in Jowhar, thousands of Ethiopian and government-allied Somali troops, accompanied by tanks, continued south towards Balad, the next major town on the road to the capital (30 km, 18 miles north of Mogadishu).
 They were reported passing through Qalimow village (40 km, 25 miles north of Balad) by a local resident.
-Later in the day, they were reported occupying Balad, where the column halted to avoid causing civilian casualties in Mogadishu.
+Later in the day, they were reported to be occupying Balad, where the column halted any advancements to avoid causing civilian casualties in Mogadishu.